 Switching From PC to Mac

 56

 You needn’t worry, however.
 Apple has listened to its customers and addressed their concerns.
-Switching from a PC to a Mac is not a leap in the dark; it’s a smooth transition to a responsive and powerful computer.
+Switching from a PC to a Mac is not a leap in the dark; it’s a smooth transition to a powerful, responsive computer.

 The basics

-A Mac is simple to use because Apple has designed its applications to work similarly.
+A Mac is simple because Apple has designed its applications to work similarly.
 Once you become familiar with the Mac OS X operating system, everything falls into place.

+Switching From PC to Mac